 Creating a more creative environment with cloud

 Hugo agrees: “Cloud computing is definitely the future – it’s changing the visual effects industry for the better.
 There’s no need to commute for work, and Dropbox Business allows multiple members of the team to work on a file at the same time so production speeds are much faster.”

 Peter Foott says he advises others to experiment with technology: “We started off saying ‘let’s just try this’, and we ended up with the best possible system for creating the best work.
 In fact, it’s a much more productive and creative process to work like this – giving people time, space and freedom.
 Reduction in travel time, familiar working environments, and the flexibility for the work to fit in with people’s lives frees the team up and reduces pressure.
 All-in-all, it’s a great recipe for creativity.”

 To see the results of VicoFilms and Fire Without Smoke’s collaboration projects – you can check out their final productions (both created 100% in the cloud) on the links below:

-VicoFilm’s – The Young Offenders Film – (Joint Winner Of Best Irish Feature Film At Galway Film Fleadh) is on release in cinemas nationwide from September 16th, 2016 - you can find out more about it here.
+VicoFilm’s – The Young Offenders Film – (Joint Winner Of Best Irish Feature Film At Galway Film Fleadh).
+Check out the film's IMDB page.